FAQs

 B. Timeline Risk: Due to any reason, the company takes longer than expected to list or may not list at all.

-C. Liquidity Risk: There is liquidity risk in an unlisted company and one may not be able to sell the shares as and when required.
+C. Liquidity Risk: There is liquidity risk in an Grey Market Share company and one may not be able to sell the shares as and when required.

 What are the tax implications of investing in Pre-IPO?

-As per IT Act, an unlisted equity shares can be termed as long-term capital assets if held for more than 2 years else it is short term capital assets.
+As per IT Act, an Grey Market Shares can be termed as long-term capital assets if held for more than 2 years else it is short term capital assets.

-For a domestic investor, Long term capital gain (LTCG) on unlisted equity shares is taxable at 20% of LTCG and are given indexation benefit.
+For a domestic investor, Long term capital gain (LTCG) on pre ipo equity shares is taxable at 20% of LTCG and are given indexation benefit.

-Short term capital gain (STCG) on unlisted equity shares is taxable at slab rate applicable to the investor.
+Short term capital gain (STCG) on pre ipo shares is taxable at slab rate applicable to the investor.